If you are interested in reviewing for HAR, please send a CV and a brief proposal (~250 words) to our editors at firstname.lastname@example.org.

 We encourage longer review essays that offer a unique entry point to the work(s) under review.
 Examples include essays that: review multiple, thematically-linked titles; consider the pedagogical value of a work; reflect on a work’s reception by a specific community (of scholars, ethnographic subjects, etc.); and many other possibilities.

+Our editorial team commissions review essays year round.
 Reviews are assigned to a lead editor when they are commissioned.
-This editor will be in touch with you after the review is commissioned to: (1) secure review copies of the work(s) under review; (2) provide you with any feedback on your proposal; and (3) set the timeline of the development of your piece.
+This editor will be in touch with you after the review is commissioned to: (1) secure review copies; (2) provide feedback on your proposal; and (3) set the timeline of the development of your piece.

-After your first draft is submitted, reviews go through peer review and our editors may request some changes to the manuscript.
-The editorial team works with authors to ensure that the manuscript speaks effectively to our readership and reserves the right to withdraw reviews during this process if they are not the right fit for HAR.
+After your first draft is submitted, reviews go through editorial review and our editors may request some changes to the draft to make sure the review speaks effectively to our readership.
+The vast majority of commissioned reviews that reach draft stage end up getting published in our pages; however, our editors may reject an essay for publication if it is not the right fit for HAR after editorial review.

 - HAR Reviews essays are generally 1000-1500 words in length (excluding footnotes).
 Longer essays are possible especially for reviews considering multiple titles, but please be in communication with your editor if your review will exceed 1500 words.